delphidabbler/codesnip/README.md

 ## Will this branch succeed?

 After series of failures, its hard to say.
 However I think there's more chance of success this time, because this project, although requiring some significant changes, is nowhere near as ambitious as the CodeSnip 5 attempts.
+However, there's a problem getting font scaling to work - see _Progress_ below.

+## Progress

+As of 2023-04-03 I'm focussing on:

+1. Getting the program to compile with Delphi 11.x and building as a 64 bit Windows target.
+So far so good.
+There are still some warning and hints to get rid of though.

+2. Getting the main UI to work.
+The main form has been rebuilt from scratch, with the main UI components being in place.
+There are problems in styling the web browser control to play nicely with dark mode.
+Not done much about that yet.

+3. Getting font scaling to work in the main UI and dialogue boxes for high DPI displays.
+All dialogue boxes have been recreated using a new folder class heirachy and label fonts have been sorted out. **BUT** font scaling is proving to be a major problem and that's where most of the effort is being spent.
+This is definitely the issue that may break this project.